alban-read/modula-2/README.md

 XDS compiles and run on the latest versions of Windows 10.

-Works with the MSVC compiler; either VS2015, or VS2017 when set to use the windows 8.1 SDK.
+Works with the MSVC compiler; either VS2015, or VS2017 when set to use the windows x86 10.0.17763.0 SDK.

+# Intstallation Clone repo and Unpack the XDS ZIP.
+Unzip the XDS ZIP to the XDS folder.

 # How to Compile these - see wiki

 https://github.com/alban-read/modula-2/wiki